-The cost of commercial brewery equipment also depends on whether you buy the new equipment or secondhand brewery equipment for your startup.
-The new equipment will be expensive than the secondhand equipment but if it comes in good shape and quality, it won’t affect your brewing at all.
-Despite the copper and stainless-steel boilers and kettles, major equipment in a brewery includes the following.
+The production costs of commercial brewery equipment also depends on whether you buy the new equipment or used brewery equipment for your startup.
+The new equipment will be expensive than the secondhand equipment, of course, but it won’t affect your brewing at all if your used commercial brewing equipment is in good shape (make sure you check it before paying that guy from craigslist).
+Despite the copper and stainless-steel boilers and kettles, major equipment in a commercial beer brewing systems includes the following.

 - Fermentation tanks: Fermentation is the next step after your wort is been boiled.
 Fermentation tanks hold the wort while yeast converts into sugar in the wort along with alcohol and carbon dioxide.
 They usually have a cone-shaped bottom.
 The jacketed fermenter is best in use, A ½ bb non-jacketed cost about $400 and jacketed fermenter of 1 bb can cost you $3,200

 - Kegs: Kegs are important because you need to store beer in a keg before moving it into the bottles or cans.
 A ½ bbl.
 The keg is the most common size, it cost you $125 and buying them in a bulk will get you discount.
 They need to be washed properly so you will need a keg washer which comes under $300.

 Other equipment include refrigerators, bottling, filters, and cleaning supplies.